akleroy/phangs_imaging_scripts/README.md

 ## README for PHANGS Pipeline Version 2.0

-*** If you are looking for Version 1.0 of the pipeline, you can access
+***If you are looking for Version 1.0 of the pipeline, you can access it by changing branches to "version1.0".***

-    it by changing branches to "version1.0".***
+***These are the programs to run the PHANGS pipeline.
+Configuration files for a large set of PHANGS projects, including the full PHANGS-ALMA CO survey, exist in a separate repository.
+If you are need access or more examples, please request access as needed.***

 **Contact:** Email leroy.42@osu.edu or and please feel free to open issues on the github issues page.